Garbage disposals often get a bad rap. Some people think we shouldn’t use them at all.

 But they clump together, don’t break up and can create a caffeinated clog.
 Instead, spread them around plants in your garden to repel insects and stimulate plant growth.

 Some say the shells actually work almost like a scouring powder, breaking into tiny bits and helping clean gunk off the disposal’s blades.
-But others say they can become compacted and either clog the drain entirely or stick to the walls of the pipe, slowing its draining.
+But others say they can become compacted, either clogging the drain entirely or sticking to the walls of the pipe, slowing its draining.

-While you’re thinking about it, check out: “How to Get Rid of 6 Hard-to-Get-Rid-of Things.”
+While you’re thinking about it, check out: “How to Get Rid of 6 Hard-to-Sell Things.”

 15. Bread dough

 Celery is crisp and delicious, and it’s a dieter’s staple.
 But one place it doesn’t belong is down the disposal.
 Those stringy, twisty threads that peel off celery when you’re snacking on it are like evil little octopus tentacles that can’t wait to wind their way around your disposal’s blades.

 17. Pumpkin stems

-Halloween’s a wonderful holiday, and it can be terrifically fun to carve a pumpkin into a jack-o’-lantern.
-But don’t ever toss the pumpkin stems (or other parts you carve out — like those classic triangle eyes) down your drain.
-They’re thick and will fight your disposal blades to the death, and they’ll win.
+Halloween is a wonderful holiday, and it can be terrifically fun to carve a pumpkin into a jack-o’-lantern.
+But don’t ever toss the pumpkin stems (or other parts you carve out — like those classic triangle eyes or the innards of stringy pulp and seeds) down your drain.
+These all are thick and will fight your disposal blades to the death — and they’ll win.

 18. Seafood shells